 Dr. Oetker Stories

-At Dr. Oetker, we want to produce pizza, cakes and desserts without fossil fuels in the future.
-You can find out how we are going to do this and what measures we have already implemented here.
+At Dr. Oetker, we aim to be able to produce pizza, cakes and desserts without fossil fuels in the future.
+You can find out how we are planning to do this and what measures we have already implemented here.

 The project is another step on the way to our goal of operating net-zero worldwide by 2050.
-For example, our pizzas should be produced entirely with renewable energy by 2030.
-A little later, the conversion of our ambient plants will follow.
+For example, we want to be able to produce our pizzas with renewable energy by 2030.
+A little later, the conversion of our ambient plants should follow.
 We already obtain the electricity at our sites exclusively from renewable energies - including from our photovoltaic systems.
 In 2023, we already used over 3.5 million kWh of self-generated electricity on our systems, which corresponds to the electricity consumption of more than 1,000 German households.
-With the new project, we also want to completely dispense with the use of gas, among other things.

 The “Fossil Fuel Free” project (3F for short) contributes to our major goal of no longer polluting the climate by 2050, i.e. to act “net zero”.
 This is anchored in our Dr. Oetker Sustainability Charter and publicly stated in our SBTi (Science Based Targets initiative) commitment, with which we committed to science-based climate targets and continuous reporting in accordance with the criteria of the globally recognized network.